 Nine, Edinburgh Bioquarter, 9 Little France Road, Edinburgh, EH16 4UX, Scotland

-At our Centre for Diagnostics Discovery, 15 people work to improve the commercial readiness of early stage diagnostics from academic research.
+At our Centre for Diagnostics Development 15 people work to improve the commercial readiness of early stage diagnostics from academic research.
 The team includes eight scientists, a project manager, a quality manager and administrative, professional and technical support.
 The team focuses on molecular Dx and has a variety of PCR instruments as well as Illumina NGS and liquid handling robots.
 The Centre recently relocated to purpose built labs on the Edinburgh Bioquarter site adjacent to the Edinburgh Royal Infirmary.